gvwilson/fiction/iffy/index.md

 The spotter drone overhead banked and turned back out to sea a few moments later, the sun sparkling off the solar cells in its wings.
 Iffy watched it go,
-wishing she too could watch everything with the detachment of a satellite or an angel.
+wishing she too could spread her wings and go anywhere at all.

-A squad of Marines stood waiting on the pier.
-Four stood in a semi-circle around the old woman who had spoken to them two days earlier.
+A quartet of Marines stood on the pier in a semi-circle around the old woman they had spoken with two days earlier.
 An armored bot the size of the *Guinevere*'s pilot house loomed behind them.
 Someone had turned the "0" of the "G-80" stencilled on its side into a scowling face.

-The rest of the Marines were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
+Other Marines were scattered among crates and machines or on the decks of nearby ships, their positions selected after a millisecond of high-intensity simulation by the city's core.
 Other than them the pier was deserted.
 So were the piers on either side, Iffy realized.

 "Sharks in the water," Wales murmured beside her as a mechanical shape twice the size of the sentry torpedoes swam beneath them.
-"And that G-80 on the pier isn't just for show."
+"And that minitank on the pier isn't just for show."
 He nodded almost imperceptibly toward the hulking bot.
 "See its treads?
 They've been reinforced for urban work."
 He looked past Iffy as Aunt Naggie came on deck